 The CDC considers an individual to be fully vaccinated when at least two weeks have passed since receiving the last dose of a complete vaccine series.
-The City of New Orleans continues to meet all public health milestones and has fully vaccinated over 58% of all adults with the COVID-19 vaccine.
-Therefore, the New Orleans Health Department is easing restrictions on certain activities.
-These restrictions will be effective as of May 28, 2021 at 6:00 A.M.
+The City of New Orleans continues to meet all public health milestones and has fully vaccinated over 69% of all adults with the COVID-19 vaccine.
+However, only slightly more than 50% of all New Orleanians have been fully vaccinated.
+Furthermore, there are several census tracts in the City with vaccination rates below 50%.
+Therefore, the New Orleans Health Department is reimposing restrictions on certain activities.
+These restrictions will be effective as of July 23, 2021 at 6:00 A.M.